 Nittobo Group is managing risks by implementing precautions against disasters, accidents, and other irregularities.
 We regard the safety and health of our employees as the foundation of our business management.
 Therefore, we observe various laws and regulations and carry out committee activities at each site in order to create safe and comfortable workplace environments.
 We also conduct BCP training and earthquake/fire drills on a regular basis.
 However, should natural disasters, such as massive earthquakes, or sudden accidents cause heavy damage to production equipment and other facilities or problems in the supply of power, fuel or water, the financial results may be affected greatly as production and other operations will be hindered.

 Nittobo Group implements risk management to be prepared for infectious diseases including novel coronavirus.
-We make regular reviews of our supply chains, reserve necessary medical supplies such as masks, and encourage employees to work in staggered shifts and work from home to avoid situations where people are in too close contact in closed spaces/crowded places.
-These steps help us to ensure the safety and security of all stakeholders such as customers, business partners, and employees.
-The Groups’ business and financial condition may be affected if the spread of the infection causes a disruption in the supply chain suspension of our production, sudden drop of our demand, or decrease of our funds.
+We stockpile necessary medical supplies such as masks, encourage employees to work in staggered shifts and work from home, to avoid situations where people are in too close contact in closed spaces/crowded places.
+In addition, we review and duplicate our supply chains regularly in order to be able to respond to supply chain fragmentation.

 From the perspective of risk management, Nittobo Group purchases major raw materials from multiple suppliers as much as possible.
 It may become difficult to do so, however, because of the situation of suppliers and changes in the economic environment.
 In such cases, the inability to procure raw materials may affect the production of the Group, thus significantly affecting its financial results.